-And this needs to start with the way leadership communicates with our youth; teachers and directors need to educate themselves on how to be sensitive to this issue – and yes, this is a big issue – and learn how to have effective conversations rather than demeaning requests when the need arises to speak to a student.
+And this needs to start with the way leadership communicates with our youth; teachers and directors need to educate themselves on how to be sensitive to this issue of students wanting to have what they perceive as the ideal ballet body – and yes, this is a big issue – and learn how to have effective conversations rather than demeaning requests when the need arises to speak to a student.
 It is also important to be aware that both male and females struggle with this – it’s not just a “girl thing”.

 As we all know, some words can leave an everlasting trace that clouds our perception forever.